buraksezer/olric-consul-plugin/README.md

 c.ServiceDiscovery = sd
 ```

+### Import directly as a library

-Or you can load the plugin directly as a library:
+You can load the plugin directly as a library:

 ```go
 import (